Joshuawadd/Changing-Lives-APP/UserManual.md

 4. Globally install _expo-cli_ by running `npm install -g expo-cli`.
 5. Clone this repository onto your system and navigate to it.
 6. Run `npm install` to set up the node modules.
-7. In the _.env_ file, replace the `0.0.0.0` after `API_BASEROUTE` with the IP or web address that the server is program running on.
-Every time this is changed, the cache must be cleared before testing; do this by adding changing `"start": "expo start"` to `"start": "expo start -c"` in _package.json_.
+7. In the _.env_ file, replace the `http://0.0.0.0:3000` after `API_BASEROUTE` with the IP or web address that the server is program running on.
+Every time this is changed, the cache must be cleared before testing.
+This is enabled by default; to disable it, change `"start": "expo start -c"` to `"start": "expo start"` to  in _package.json_.
+Note that it must be re-enabled every time the address is changed.

 At this point the app should be ready to test by running `npm start`.
 Run this command and follow the instructions in the terminal.
 If this crashes due to an invalid regular expression:

-7. In all instances of `metro-config/src/defaults/blacklist.js` within `node_modules` (some may be nested), change the line:
+8. In all instances of `metro-config/src/defaults/blacklist.js` within `node_modules` (some may be nested), change the line:

     ```
       /node_modules[/\\]react[/\\]dist[/\\].*/,